Skip to content

 Number of beds in your ward/hospital

-Time saved on collecting vitals
+Time saved on vitals acquisition

 Shift